 Toradex has a Blog and Webinars pages where you can find content related to Yocto, aimed to help your embedded Linux development with Yocto Project.
 Check periodically for most up-to-date articles and if you would like to read a blog post that is not yet written, leave your feedback using the Feedback developer website button.

 This section provides a follow-up to the introduction.

 There are other open-source components and tools which are developed under the umbrella of Yocto, see the Software: Components and Tools page of Yocto.

 Toradex makes use of the main infrastructure of Yocto, namely:

 We provide our Toradex BSP Layers for Yocto Project as OpenEmbedded layers available at http://git.toradex.com.

 Note: From Toradex embedded Linux BSP 2.7, meta-toradex was split into several layers: meta-toradex-bsp-common, meta-toradex-demos, meta-toradex-nxp and meta-toradex-tegra.
 Note: From Toradex embedded Linux BSP 3.0, Toradex began to provide two embedded Linux offerings based-off the same BSP layers: TorizonCore and Toradex Reference Images for Yocto Project.

-We opted to use the Yocto compatible Ångström distribution with an LXDE desktop environment.
-This allows Toradex to provide a similar user experience to Windows CE.
-Starting with V3.0 we have used Poky based distribution.
+Up-to BSP 2.8 we opted to use the Yocto compatible Ångström distribution with an LXDE desktop environment.

 Toradex also recommends to use Qt to build appealing user interfaces, which are possible to run with or without Desktop environment (see How to set up Qt Creator to cross-compile for embedded Linux).
 There are several options to use Qt on Toradex modules: